We're all in the same game, just different levels. Dealing with the same hell, just different devils.

 The supply of daphnia this year has been unpredictable, and I was forced to activate plan B - the baby brine shrimp (BBS) alternative that I have been deferring for years.
 The main reasons for not trying out the BBS sooner is my reluctance to mess up my home further and that preparing brine shrimp eggs for hatching every day also eats into my already meagre hours of sleep time.
 Heck! what to do with so many mouths waiting to be fed?

-Some of spawn A, photo taken
+Some of spawn A, photo taken when they were one month old.

-as BBS hatching gadget
+Improvised beer dispenser as BBS hatching gadget Cheerio!!!

 Thanks to Richard who shared his experiences to hatch brine shrimps, I have gotten a good hang of it.
 The BBS will be my backup plan when I cannot acquire enough daphnia for the baby fishes.
 I am no longer worried about the supply of daphnia during the critical stages of BBR development, and I can continue to push the BBRs to grow in the few days of Lunar New Year holidays where there are no supply of live daphnia.